Explore Briefly, Then Decide: Mitigating LLM Overthinking via Cumulative Entropy Regulation: Experiments

 \section{Experiments}

 We conduct extensive experiments on two LRMs for the math benchmarks to evaluate the effectiveness of our proposed reward function and learning pipeline.
-Specifically, we fine-tune Qwen3-4B and Qwen3-8B\citep{qwen3technicalreport} using LoRA\citep{hu2021lora} by GRPO\citep{deepseekr1} with the VERL framework\citep{sheng2024verlframework}.
-Specific hyper-parameters can be found in Appendix \ref{training hyperparameters}.
-We used the GSM8K\citep{gsm8k_dataset} training set (7473 samples) as the training data and trained these two models for 5 epochs.
+Specifically, we fine-tune Qwen3-4B and Qwen3-8B~\cite{qwen3technicalreport} using LoRA~\cite{hu2021lora} by GRPO~\cite{deepseekr1} with the VERL framework~\cite{sheng2024verlframework}.
+We used the GSM8K~\cite{gsm8k_dataset} training set (7473 samples) as the training data and trained them for 5 epochs.